data-integrations/change-data-capture/docs/CDCDatabase-streamingsource.md

-# Change Tracking SQL Server Streaming Source
+# CDC SQL Server Streaming Source

 Description
 -----------
-Streaming source for reading through Golden Gate Kafka topic.
+This plugin reads Change Data Capture (CDC) events from a Golden Gate Kafka topic.

 All CDC source plugins are normally used in conjunction with CDC sink plugins.
 CDC source produces messages in CDC format.